jkbk2004/ufs_da_diagnostics/docs/installation.rst

 ============

 This page describes how to install the ``ufs-da-diagnostics`` package from source.
-The package is designed to be lightweight and easy to integrate into existing UFS-DA or FV3-JEDI workflows.
+The package is lightweight and designed to integrate easily into existing UFS-DA or FV3-JEDI workflows.

 Install from Source
 -------------------